The Complexity of Relating Quantum Channels to Master Equations: Introduction

-In contrast, the converse question remained open.
-For the case of a single CPT map, we will refer to the question of deciding whether it is a member of a completely positive semi-group as the \keyword{Markovianity problem}, since CPT maps that are generated by a Lindblad master equation are said to be \keyword{Markovian}.\footnote{Note that this term is not used consistently throughout the literature.
+The converse question, however, has remained open.
+For the case of a single CPT map, we will refer to the problem of deciding whether it is a member of a completely positive semi-group as the \keyword{Markovianity problem}, since CPT maps that are generated by a Lindblad master equation are said to be \keyword{Markovian}.\footnote{Note that this term is not used consistently throughout the literature.
 Here, we stick to the standard use of the term \keyword{Markovian} in the mathematical physics literature to mean the \keyword{time-homogeneous} Markovianity problem, in which the master equation is assumed to be time-independent.
 Sometimes, in particular in the context of condensed-matter physics, master equations are also referred to as being Markovian if they are of Lindblad form, but may be time-dependent.
-One could also adopt the established classical terminology and call the problem considered in this work the \keyword{quantum embedding problem}.} The main result of this work is a complexity-theoretic answer to the Markovianity problem (which will be made more rigorous later):
+One could also adopt the established classical terminology and call the problem considered in this work the \keyword{quantum embedding problem}.} The main result of this work is a complexity-theoretic answer to the Markovianity problem (which will be made more rigorous later): \begin{theorem} The Markovianity problem is NP-hard. \end{theorem} Our proof easily extends to more general problems, such as deciding whether a family of CPT maps are members of the same completely positive semi-group, or computing any ``measure'' of Markovianity~\cite{markovianity,Cory,Cory2,Howard2,Weinstein,Lidar}.